Lambda-School-Labs/buddy-app-fe/README.md

 ---

-### Deployed on Heroku
+#### Deployed on Heroku

 ---

 - [Buddy App Heroku](https://buddy-app-be.herokuapp.com)

-# 3️⃣ Environment Variables
+## Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.

-There should be a .env file containing the following:
+There should be an `app.json` file containing the following:

-    *  REACT_APP_apiKey - this is your Google API key, which can be generated in the Google Cloud Console
+    `iOSKey` - this is your iOS Key for Segment (used for analytics with Mixpanel) `AndroidKey` - this is your android Key for Segment (used for analytics with Mixpanel)

-# 4️⃣ Testing
+## Testing

 For testing, we used `Jest` and `react-native-testing-library`.